oVirt/ovirt-site/source/feature/jsonrpc.html.md

 ![](jsonrpc_phase2.png "jsonrpc_phase2.png")

-#### Phase 3
+### Phase 3

-The main edition for this phase is the broker.
-Up until this point the messaging reactors "faked" having a brokering semantics.
+For VDSM the main addition in this phase is a broker.
+Up until this point protocol reactors ignored brokering semantics.
 This change adds an actual entity with brokering semantics.

+For the engine the main change is to reduce number of active connections to single VDSM.
+IRS and VDS will share a client using particular protocol.

 Broker Features:

+*   Subscriptions
 *   Topics
-*   Subscriptions

 Low Priority Features:

 *   Queues
-*   Message acknowledgment\\settlement
+*   Message acknowledgment\\settlement (provided by AMQP 1.0)
-*   Retrying policy

-There is a possibility this phase would be skipped and we would just use a ready made broker.
+There is a possibility this phase would be skipped and we would just use existing broker implementation.

 ![](jsonrpc_phase3.png "jsonrpc_phase3.png")